timofey-neumann/timofey-neumann/README.md

 <img src="https://github.com/hammersoul/hammersoul/raw/main/banner.png" alt="banner">

 I'm Timofey, a IOS Developer with a love for everything related to technology.After two years of development on .NET, I switched to the mobile version.
-2 years of experience in commercial development for IOS in the company.
+Two years of experience in commercial development for IOS in the company.
 You have the necessary equipment: Mac and iPhone.

 I don’t stop there, I’m always learning and developing.
 I keep up with technology updates.
 Looking for new opportunities for growth and development as an iOS developer.
 I am ready to make my contribution to improving the product and achieving the business goals of your company.